Empathy: What It Is, Why It Matters, and How You Can Improve

 For many, it is much easier to identify with people who are in our "in-group."
 In other words, it's far easier to trust or understand people who we think are like us.
 This type of thinking can be inhibiting in a diverse workplace, or it may suppress compassionate empathy for those outside of our own communities.

-To challenge this type of thinking, it's important to take the time to understand people who are different.
-To expand empathy, a person might have to challenge pre-conceived notions and biases and consider another person's point of view.
+To challenge this type of thinking, it's important to take the time to understand different people.
+To expand empathy, a person might have to challenge preconceived notions and biases and consider another person's point of view.

 Recent Articles